Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for Binary Trees

-A component in a centroid decomposition $\mathit{CD}(T)$, might have many edges crossing its boundaries (connecting nodes inside and outside the component).
-An example with a component that has two edges from below can be seen in Figure \ref{fig:CDExample}.
-It is trivial to see that by following the same pattern of generating components we can have a component with an arbitrary number of edges from below.
-The below \emph{modified centroid decomposition}, denoted $\mathit{MCD}(T)$, generates components with at most two edges crossing the boundary, one going towards the root and one down to exactly one subtree.
+A component in a centroid decomposition $\mathit{CD}(T)$, might have several edges crossing its boundaries (connecting nodes inside and outside the component).
+An example of creating a component that has two edges from below can be found in Figure \ref{fig:CDExample}.
+It is trivial to see that by following the same pattern of generating components as depicted in Figure \ref{fig:CDExampleD}, $\mathit{CD}(T)$ can have a component with an arbitrary number of edges from below.
+The below \emph{modified centroid decomposition}, denoted~$\mathit{MCD}(T)$, generates components with at most two edges crossing the boundary, one going towards the root and one down to exactly one subtree.